Daniel-Klos/PIC-FLIP-Fluid/README.md

 Improvements to be made:
 -  implement Multigrid, and then MGPCG
-    - implement efficient Red-Black Gauss Seidel and Dampened Jacobi
+    - Efficient Red Black SOR/GS has been implemented as well as Preconditioned Conjugate Gradient, now need to implement efficient Dampened Jacobi
 -  better collision resolution with scene objects
-    - implement level sets instead of using SDFs
+    - use continuous collision detection and resolution
 -  more accurate divergence/volume correction
 -  Currently using no-slip boundary conditions.
 Implement slip boundary conditions without artifacts
 -  Make everything more efficient